Do you miss the old days?

 But before you can begin to line dry your clothes, you first need a clothesline.

-So I’m bringing you a bunch of ideas to help you find the perfect clothesline.
+So I’m bringing you a bunch of clothesline ideas to help you find the perfect one for you.
 Don’t delay in choosing your preferred clothesline.
 There is sunshine to be enjoyed and money to be saved in line drying.

 Here are your Clothesline Ideas: